ahead123/reactBlog/README.md

 # blogReactified

-blogReactified is an app that uses react to make a blog and newsletter subscription service.
+blogReactified is an app that uses react, sendgrid, and email js to make a blog and newsletter subscription service.

 ## Installation